nephio-project/docs/content/en/docs/porch/using-porch/using-authenticated-private-registries.md

 1. Creating a Kubernetes secret using a JSON file according to the Docker config schema, containing valid credentials for each authenticated registry.
 2. Mounting this new secret as a volume on the function runner.
 3. Configuring private registry functionality in the function runner's arguments:
-   1. Enabling the functionality using the argument *--enable-private-registry*.
+   1. Enabling the functionality using the argument *--enable-private-registries*.
    2. Providing the path and name of the mounted secret using the arguments *--registry-auth-secret-path* and *--registry-auth-secret-name* respectively.
 4. Creating a Kubernetes secret using TLS information valid for all registries you wish to use.
 5. Mounting the secret containing the registries' TLS information to the function runner similarly to step 2.
-6. Enabling TLS functionality and providing the path of the mounted secret to the function runner using the arguments *--enable-private-registry-tls* and *--tls-secret-path* respectively.
+6. Enabling TLS functionality and providing the path of the mounted secret to the function runner using the arguments *--enable-private-registries-tls* and *--tls-secret-path* respectively.

 An example template of what a docker *config.json* file looks like is as follows below.
 The base64 encoded value *bXlfdXNlcm5hbWU6bXlfcGFzc3dvcmQ=* of the *auth* key decodes to *my_username:my_password*, which is the format used by the config when authenticating.